 I met great people and managed to overcome the bad feelings of exile.
 I had three good years.
 We arrived the week The Beatles released Abbey Road, saw the Rolling Stones at the Roundhouse, jammed with Weather Report, heard reggae.
 A great experience. [….]
 London remains my second home.

 When recently asked whether they could ever imagine living in London, Gil said yes, whereas Caetano said that he could more imagine living in Madrid or New York.
 The fact that the experience of living in London was forced on them remains a strong feeling for Caetano.
+Despite their mixed memories and complex feelings towards London, they both regularly return to the city to perform, usually individually, but occasionally together.
+The concert halls where they perform are always filled to capacity, attracting mainly Brazilian audiences of all ages.

 Sources and acknowledgments: